tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 088.md

 	- Should the bastard be removed from the picture or not?
 - Can see straight across to the Royal apartments area, can't see into them over their battlements.
 We see Menazerand outside.
 - We head way down the Stewards tower towards the basement.
+- We make our way through the Kitchen, and then through a long passage south, into the servants lodge.
+This is in the lower bailey area of the castle.
+- Towards the Mausoleum we see two large mother fuckers.
 -